Meet Lydia May Hann

 In the end, two stories found their way into my periphery and drew out characters in the wool that concluded my visit; the eyes of the mountain looking down through the studio window.
 And the hands clutching the miners' banner in a universal symbol of friendship.

 The wool shaped itself, felted with the help of sand and gravity knocking it down the side of the landfill (an anecdote; the wool has to be rolled about 600 times to felt solid), and found its eyes in the spectrum of tones in the wool.
-The tab house represents the struggle of communities built around a dangerous toil, an association linked to suffering familiar to miners through the ages, but also the trauma that comes with its loss.
-It is a hand reaching out from the dunes and from the rock; a hand reaching for help, salvation, in gratitude or friendship, or all of these things at once, and Welfare is a place where its call can be answered."
+The Tabernacle represents the struggle of communities built around a dangerous toil, an association linked to suffering familiar to miners through the ages, but also the trauma that comes with its loss.
+It is a hand reaching out from the dunes and from the rock; a hand reaching for help, salvation, in gratitude or friendship, or all of these things at once, and Velferden is a place where its call can be answered."

 Photo © Lydia May Hann